-My family has several convict ancestors.
+There are several convicts among our ancestors and many more among their relatives, as detailed below.
 A century ago this was generally considered a source of shame, but attitudes have changed.
 Nowadays, convict ancestry is embraced as evidence of "true-blue" Australian nationality.
 The late Lesley Uebel even set up a website where one can "claim a convict" ancestor - click here.

 Even more prized by family historians is a claim to descend from a "First Fleeter", an ancestor who arrived in Australia on the first fleet in 1788.
 Click here to find out more about the Fellowship of First Fleeters.

-While I can't claim first fleet ancestry, I can actually go one better.
-My 4G-grandmother was an aboriginal woman who probably belonged to the Wiradjuri Nation.
+While I can't claim First Fleet ancestry, I can actually go one better.
+My 4G-grandmother was an aboriginal woman who belonged to the Wiradjuri Nation.
 Her son William Isaac Kemp was born on Cooyal Station near Mudgee in 1826.
-Her name is unknown; as is her fate.
-Her son was raised by his father, Isaac Kemp.
+Her name (according to her son's death certificate) was Mary but her fate is unknown.
+Her son William was raised by his father, Isaac Kemp.
 William Kemp and his wife Emma Elliott are my 3G-grandparents.

 Here is the list of our convict relatives.